Sanitation in ancient Rome: History

-It is estimated that the first sewers of ancient Rome were built around 500 BC by the Romans, in imitation of the Etruscans.
+It is estimated that the first sewers of ancient Rome were built around 500 BCE by the Romans, in imitation of the Etruscans.
 These early drainage systems were underground channels made to drain rainwater as it might wash away topsoil.
 Also, ditches were used to drain swamps such as the Pontine Marshes and subterranean channels were used to drain marshy channels.
 Drainage systems evolved slowly and began primarily as a means to drain marshes and storm runoff.
 The sewers were mainly for the removal of surface drainage and underground water.
 The sewage system as a whole did not dramatically improve until the arrival of the Cloaca Maxima, an open channel that was later covered, and one of the best-known sanitation artifacts of the ancient world.
-Most sources believe it was built during the reign of the three Etruscan kings in the sixth century BC.
+Most sources believe it was built during the reign of the three Etruscan kings in the sixth century BCE.
 This "greatest sewer" of Rome was originally built to drain the low-lying land around the Forum.
 Some scholars believe that there is not sufficient evidence to accurately determine the effectiveness of the Cloaca Maxima.
 However other scholars believe that one million pounds of human feces and water was transported through the Cloaca Maxima.

 Alongside the development of the Cloaca Maxima, other sewers were built.
 Many of them linked to each other.
 A law was eventually passed to protect innocent bystanders from assault by wastes thrown into the street.
 The violator was forced to pay damages to whomever his waste hit, if that person sustained an injury.
 This law was enforced only in the daytime, it is presumed, because one then lacked the excuse of darkness for injuring another by careless waste disposal.
-During Agrippa's time as Aedile in 33 BC the Cloaca Maxima was largely reconstructed and renovated.
-Strabo, a Greek author who lived from about 60 BC to AD 24, admired the ingenuity of the Romans in his Geographica, writing:
+During Agrippa's time as Aedile in 33 BCE the Cloaca Maxima was largely reconstructed and renovated.
+Strabo, a Greek author who lived from about 60 BCE to 24 CE, admired the ingenuity of the Romans in his Geographica, writing:

 The sewers, covered with a vault of tightly fitted stones, have room in some places for hay wagons to drive through them.
 And the quantity of water brought into the city by aqueducts is so great that rivers, as it were, flow through the city and the sewers; almost every house has water tanks, and service pipes, and plentiful streams of water...In short, the ancient Romans gave little thought to the beauty of Rome because they were occupied with other, greater and more necessary matters.

-Around AD 100, direct connections of homes to sewers began, and the Romans completed most of the sewer system infrastructure.
+Around 100 CE, direct connections of homes to sewers began, and the Romans completed most of the sewer system infrastructure.
 Sewers were laid throughout the city, serving public and some private latrines, and also served as dumping grounds for homes not directly connected to a sewer.
 It was mostly the wealthy whose homes were connected to the sewers, through outlets that ran under an extension of the latrine.